LeBogoo/chatbot/README.md

 bot.AddAutoMessage("Remember to stay hydrated!")
 ```

-To customize the interval at which the automated messages are sent, you can set the `AutoMessageInterval` property.
+To customize the interval at which the automated messages are sent, you can set the `AutoMessageInterval` property to any valid cron expression.

 For example: